 Date for review to be initiated by

 Name of school/setting

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the origin nal container as dispensed by the pharmacy
+NB: Medicines must be in the original container as dispensed by the pharma асу

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

 I understand that I must deliver the medicine personally to [agreed member of staff]

-and I give consent to school/settir the school/setting policy.
-I will info est of my knowledge, accurate at the time of writing ng staff administering medicine in accordance with orm the school/setting immediately, in writing, if frequency of the medication or if the medicine is Signature(s) Date
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
+I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.

+Signature(s) \\\\\